jashandeep-sohi/pyds/_sources/userguide.txt

  ... )
  <pds.Label object at 0x...>

-:func:`parse` must be given a valid PDS label, otherwise it raises a :exc:`ParsingError`::
+:func:`parse` must be given a valid PDS label, otherwise it will raise a :exc:`ParsingError`::

  >>> pds.parse(b"")